segmentio/segment-docs/src/connections/destinations/catalog/actions-recombee/index.md

 The new Recombee destination built on the Segment Actions framework provides the following benefits over the classic Recombee AI destination:

-- **Streamlined Configuration**: You can now create mappings in a dedicated tab in the Segment web app, as opposed to needing to edit this in the settings.
+- **Streamlined Configuration**: You can now create mappings in a dedicated tab in the Segment web app, as opposed to needing to edit this in the destination's settings.
 This allows you to configure the mappings on a per-event basis and makes it easier to verify that your mappings work as intended.
-- **Removable Bookmarks**: You can now configure a mapping to send a *Delete Bookmark* Action, which removes the bookmark interaction from the Recombee database.
+- **Removable Bookmarks**: You can now use the [Delete Bookmark Action](#delete-bookmark) to remove the bookmark interaction from the Recombee database.

 ## Migration from the classic Recombee AI destination